martinherrerias/solecito/README.md

 # PV4K-matlab
-Simulate PV plants with so much detail that you can see their pores.
+Simulate PV plants with so much detail that you can see their pores ... hot-spots?

 Capdevila, H., Herrerias A., M., Marola, A., 2014.
 Anisotropic Diffuse Shading Model for Sun-tracking Photovoltaic Systems.
 Energy Procedia, 2013 ISES Solar World Congress 57, 144–151. https://doi.org/10.1016/j.egypro.2014.10.018
 Capdevila, H., Marola, A., Herrerias A., M., 2013.
 High resolution shading modeling and performance simulation of sun-tracking photovoltaic systems.
 9th International Conference on Concentrator Photovoltaic Syste,s: CPV-9, Miyazaki, Japan, pp. 201–204. https://doi.org/10.1063/1.4822231